leoli0605/markdown-converter/README.md

 ## TODO

 - [ ] There are still some issues when converting SVG to PDF, which need to be addressed.
+  - Since `Prince` does not support SVG with `foreignObject` elements.
 - [ ] Add some CSS styles to the HTML file to make it look better.